Ricardo Lockette

-Ricardo Quantaye Lockette (born May 21, 1986) is a former professional American football wide receiver who played in parts of four seasons for the Seattle Seahawks of the National Football League.
-Born in Albany, Georgia, Lockette played college football at Fort Valley State University and was signed by the Seahawks as an undrafted free agent in 2011.
+Ricardo Quantaye Lockette (born May 21, 1986) is an American former professional football player who was a wide receiver for parts of four seasons with the Seattle Seahawks of the National Football League (NFL).
+Born in Albany, Georgia, Lockette played college football for the Fort Valley State Wildcats and was signed by the Seahawks as an undrafted free agent in 2011.

 Early life

 Ricardo Quantaye Lockette was born on May 21, 1986, in Albany, Georgia, to Earl and Felita Lockette.
 Growing up, Lockette played Little League football, where he was coached by his father.
 Lockette attended Monroe Comprehensive High School in Albany, where he played football and ran track and field.
 He signed a letter of intent to play football for the Auburn Tigers, but did not attend the university after a low SAT score.

 Collegiate career

 Lockette attended Wallace Community College for one year, where he finished tenth nationally in the 400 meter dash.
 After he took a year off to train for the Olympics, Lockette transferred to Fort Valley State University.
 Lockette won the NCAA Division II 200-meter dash in 2008 in a personal record of 20.63 seconds; he ran the 100-meter dash in 10.28 seconds.
 Tyree Price, Lockette's track coach at Fort Valley State, has stated that, had he stuck with track, he would have gone to the Olympic trials.
 In 2010, for the Fort Valley State Wildcats football team, Lockette served as a wide receiver and a kickoff returner, and finished with 23 receptions for 262 yards and one touchdown.
 After the season, Lockette was invited to participate in the NFL Scouting Combine.